zibo-zhang-9/tendon-actuated-continuum-robot-medical-application/README.md

 - Online visualization of the robot 3D shape and simulation results
 - Real-time acquisition and display of multi-sensor data (Aurora pose, tendon tension, encoder feedback)
 - Integration with stereo vision system for external measurement and validation
-- Interactive simulation module based on Cosserat Rod based model and using physical parameters (e.g., Young's modulus E and shear modulus G)
+- Interactive simulation module based on Cosserat Rod model and using physical parameters (e.g., Young's modulus E and shear modulus G)

 This interface provides a unified platform for control, sensing, simulation, and experimental validation.